 Intuitively, an applied body bias voltage will introduce an additional electrostatic force, which draws the two parallel plates closer to each other, reducing the gap between electrodes, as shown in Fig. (3.8a).
-Fig. (3.8b) illustrates how a smaller actuation voltage $(V_g)$ is then able to modulate the gap and control the closing and opening of the switch.
-By careful selection of the body voltage, we can bring the release voltage down to 0V, and pull-in voltage to $V_h$ .
-As a the theoretical minimum result, actuation voltage is limited by the hysteresis voltage, thus providing motivation for minimizing hysteresis in MEMS switch design.
+Fig. (3.8b) illustrates how a smaller actuation voltage (V_g) is then able to modulate the gap and control the closing and opening of the switch.
+By careful selection of the body voltage, we can bring the release voltage down to 0V, and pull-in voltage to V_h .
+As a theoretical result. the minimum actuation voltage is limited by the hysteresis voltage, thus providing motivation for minimizing hysteresis in MEMS switch design.